 200+ agents: Zendesk Suite Enterprise ($169), Kustomer Enterprise for DTC brands, or Salesforce Service Cloud for Salesforce shops.

-3. Do you need AI deflection as a primary ROI driver?
+3. AI deflection as a primary ROI driver

 If the answer is yes and your ticket volume is above 5,000/month: Intercom Fin is the best tool in 2026.
 Model the per-outcome cost against your expected deflection rate before signing.